-Notices of employment opportunities are available from the Graduate Coordinator and the monthly web newsletter Keeping Track.
+Notices of employment opportunities are available from the Graduate Coordinator and/or Graduate Chair.
 Graduate students are also eligible to use the University Placement Service.

 Commencement Participation

 The Registrar issues directives and information to candidates relative to their participation in commencement exercises.
 Diplomas approved too late for commencement and those of non-participants are mailed by the Registrar.